Elisabeth Lutyens: Works

 Edward Clark had resigned from the BBC in 1936 amid much ill-feeling.
 He was still doing contract work for the BBC as well as freelance conducting, but those opportunities dried up and he was essentially unemployed from 1939 until his death in 1962.
 He was involved with the ISCM and other contemporary music promotional organisations, but always in an unpaid capacity.
 Lutyens paid the bills by composing film scores for Hammer's horror movies and also for their rivals Amicus Productions.
 She was the first female British composer to score a feature film, her first foray into the genre being Penny and the Pownall Case (1948).
-Her other scores included Never Take Sweets from a Stranger (1960), Don't Bother to Knock (1961), Paranoiac (1963), Dr. Terror's House of Horrors (1965), The Earth Dies Screaming (1965), The Skull (1965) (a suite from this was issued on CD in 2004), Spaceflight IC-1 (1965), The Psychopath (1966), Theatre of Death (1967), and The Terrornauts (1967).
+Her other scores included Never Take Sweets from a Stranger (1960), Don't Bother to Knock (1961), Paranoiac (1963), Dr. Terror's House of Horrors (1965), The Earth Dies Screaming (1965), The Skull (1965) (a suite from this was issued on CD in 2004), Spaceflight IC-1 (1965), The Psychopath (1966), Theatre of Death (1967) and The Terrornauts (1967).
 Lutyens did not regard her film scores as highly as her concert works, but she still relished being referred to as the "Horror Queen", which went well with the green nail polish she habitually wore.
 She also wrote music for many documentary films and for BBC radio and TV programmes, as well as incidental music for the stage.

+In letters to Igor Stravinsky in 1968 and William Alwyn in 1973, she claimed to have independently invented serialism before she had ever seen a note of Anton Webern's music.

 By the late 1960s her music was in greater favour and she received a number of important commissions, including Quincunx for orchestra with soprano and baritone soloists (1959–60), which was premiered at the 1962 Cheltenham Music Festival and uses a quartet of Wagner tubas in the orchestra.
 The work was well received and recorded at the time, but didn't receive a live performance in London until 1999.
 Her Symphonies for solo piano, wind, harps and percussion was a commission for the 1961 Promenade Concerts.
 In 1969 she was made a Commander of the Order of the British Empire (CBE).
 And Suddenly It’s Evening (1966) for tenor and ensemble, setting a translation of words by Salvatore Quasimodo, was commissioned by the BBC in 1967 and performed at the Proms in 1967, 1974 and 1976.

 Writing

-Her autobiography, A Goldfish Bowl, describing life as a female musician in London, was published in 1972.
-She once said that she hated writing the book, and only did so to record her husband Edward Clark's earlier achievements.
+Her autobiography A Goldfish Bowl, describing life as a female musician in London, was published in 1972.
+She once said that she hated writing the book and only did so to record her husband Edward Clark's earlier achievements.